- J.D. (2007-2008: honours) – University of Toronto (2008)

 - Represented Canadian client in patent infringement litigation against leaders in the laptop, router, semiconductor, and handset industries, involving patents that provide wireless capabilities

-- Represented a company against leading financial institutions in patent infringement litigations involving data compression technology used in the realtime delivery of market data
+- Represented a corporation against leading financial institutions in patent infringement litigation involving data compression technology used in the realtime delivery of market data

 - Advised a large international client in drafting a compliance handbook